-Despite conducting the experiment in log phase, some of the observed expression changes may not be due to an oxidative stress response, but to changing conditions in the batch culture.
-Although recent work has shown that exponential growth in batch culture is a good model of steady state (47), future studies may conduct the experiments in continuous growth culture or include further controls at additional time points.
-We also note that our method estimates concentrations of unmodified proteins, proteins that are heavily post-translationally modified will not be detected and lower the apparent concentration.
-(However, see discussion of cysteine oxidation below.)
+Despite conducting the experiment in log-phase, some of the observed expression changes may not be due to an oxidative stress response, but to changing conditions in the batch culture.
+Although recent work has shown that exponential growth in batch culture is a good model of steady-state (47), future studies may conduct the experiments in continuous growth culture or include further controls at additional time points.
+We also note that our method estimates concentrations of unmodified proteins - proteins that are heavily post-translationally modified will not be detected and lower the apparent concentration.
+(However, see discussion on cysteine oxidation below).

-Similar to transcript abundances (14), protein abundance profiles show distinct clusters of coregulated proteins (Fig. 1).
-We observe 12 clusters with ≥10 members whose combined mRNA and protein expression profile are highly similar ($R \ge$ 0.80, smoothed data) (supplemental Fig. S10).
-The three largest clusters, called A, B, and C, have 127, 76, and 66 members, respectively, and are described in detail below.
-Proteins in these clusters have distinct characteristics (see Table II), including functional biases (p value < 0.001).
-Fig. 3 shows for each cluster examples of proteins with roles during the oxidative stress response.
+Similar to transcript abundances (14), protein abundance profiles show distinct clusters of coregulated proteins (Figure 1).
+We observe 12 clusters with $\geq$ 10 members whose combined mRNA and protein expression profile are highly similar (R $\geq$ 0.80, smoothed data) (Figure S10).
+The three largest clusters, called A, B, and C, have 127, 76, and 66 members respectively, and are described in detail below.
+Proteins in these clusters have distinct characteristics (Table 2), including functional biases (P-value < 0.001).
+Figure 3 shows for each cluster examples of proteins with roles during the oxidative stress response.
 The clusters describe approximate expression patterns; the expression for individual proteins within each clusters may vary.
-In contrast to the smaller clusters, membership in clusters A, B, and C can be predicted using a subset of 17 of the 157 expression attributes that we compiled (Tables I and II).
-The tested features include amino acid composition, codon bias, targets of RNA-binding proteins or chaperones, RNA secondary structure, measures of transcript and protein stability, as well as translation efficiency.
+In contrast to the smaller clusters, membership in clusters A, B, C can be predicted using a subset of 17 of the 157 expression attributes that we compiled (Table 1, 2).
+The tested features include amino acid composition, codon bias, targets of RNA-binding proteins or chaperones, RNA-secondary structure, measures of transcript and protein stability as well as translation efficiency.
 Features with predictive power suggest molecular mechanisms that may cause the observed expression patterns.

-Genes with Decreasing Protein and mRNA Abundance
+Genes with decreasing protein and mRNA abundance